Hal McRae: Managerial career

 Following his playing retirement, McRae managed the Royals (1991–94) and Tampa Bay Devil Rays (2001–02).
 He also served as hitting coach for the Cincinnati Reds, Philadelphia Phillies, and St. Louis Cardinals.
 McRae, who won a World Series ring playing for Kansas City against the Cardinals in 1985, won a ring as a coach for the Cardinals when they defeated the Detroit Tigers in the 2006 World Series, four games to one.

 McRae is perhaps well known for a profanity-laced tirade he went on as Royals' manager early in the 1993 season while being interviewed by reporters after a Royals loss.
 The tantrum included throwing numerous objects around his office, including a cup of Coke and his office phone, and one reporter left McRae's office with a bloodied face.
 The tirade was captured on video and widely disseminated at the time.
 A video of the meltdown was later uploaded to YouTube and has 1.5 million views as of July 2024.
-McRae was not fired and continued to manage after the incident.
+McRae managed the Royals for one more season before he was fired after the 1994 season.